Template Guided Text Generation for Task-Oriented Dialogue: Action Representations

-The ideal NLG model should be able to handle domains it was not exposed to during training.
-In practice, this is very hard to obtain.
-The SGD-NLG dataset, which features unseen domains in the evaluations sets, let's us asses this zero-shot capability of a model.
-We report results in Table \ref{results-sgd} on two test sets - the \textit{seen} set consists of domains that were seen during training, while the \textit{unseen} set consists of brand new domains aka the zero shot setting.
+\paragraph{Adaptation to New Domains} The ideal NLG model should be able to handle domains it was not exposed to during training.
+The SGD dataset, which features unseen domains in the evaluation sets, lets us us assess the zero-shot capability of NLG systems.
+We report results in Table \ref{results-sgd} on two test sets - the \textit{seen} set consists of domains that were seen during training, while the \textit{unseen} set consists of brand new domains aka the zero-shot setting.
 Firstly, all models exhibit low SER scores in both seen and unseen domains, with the template approach being the lowest.
-This suggests that pre-trained language models are adept at copying and the skill generalizes to out-of-domain examples as well.
-This result also hints at the need for better evaluation metrics for text generation.
+This suggests that pre-trained language models are adept at copying and this skill also generalizes to out-of-domain examples.

-SlotDesc performs on par with Naive on seen domains.
-At the same time, the slot descriptions do improve performance on the unseen domains (+1.5 BLEU), albeit to a limited degree.
-More effective ways of incorporating descriptions is a promising are for future work.
-For the seen domains, template outperforms Naive by 2.7 BLEU.
-The results on the unseen domain are more striking with template improving on Naive by 6.7 points.
+The Schema-Guided representation performs at par with Naive representation on seen domains.
+At the same time, the slot descriptions do improve performance on the unseen domains (+0.9 BLEU), albeit to a limited degree.
+More effective ways of incorporating descriptions is a promising area for future work.
+For the seen domains, T2G2 outperforms Naive by 1.7 BLEU.
+The results on the unseen domains are more striking with an improvement of 7.3 points.
 This confirms the hypothesis that our simple template based input scheme offers superior generalization capabilities with a low overhead.
-The template model learns to "fuse" sentences and is able to extend this skill to unseen schemas.
-The difference in performance between seen and unseen domains, which can be taken as an indicator of the generalization gap, is 12.5 BLEU for the Naive model.
-T2G2 reduces this to 6.3, effectively halving the gap.
+The template model learns to "fuse" sentences and is able to successfully extend this skill to unseen domains.

-\textbf{Qualitative Analysis} In Table \ref{examples} we list a few examples of model predictions.
-The first one is from Weather, a domain that is not present in the training set.
-As this domain is not present in the training set, the Naive model completely fails as expected.
-SlotDesc, on this other hand is able to successfully utilize the descriptions of the domain and slots to produce a largely accurate and fluent response.
-It, however, misses the word `percent' when talking about the humidity value.
-T2G2, which relies on simple, crude templates is able to take that information and rewrite it into a coherent response fully conveying the desired meaning.

-The second example is also from an unseen domain - Trains.
-While Naive and SlotDesc correctly convey the slot related information, they talk about a bus instead of train, since the input most closely resembles the Bus domain seen during training.
-T2G2, on the other hand, produces accurate text.